South Korea cuts rates as MERS clouds outlook; 10th patient dies

 China's Center for Disease Control and Prevention said the country was fully capable of containing any outbreak.

-"There is no need to panic," the Xinhua news agency quoted the center's deputy head, Feng Zijian, as saying.
+"There is no need to panic," the Xinhua news agency quoted the centre's deputy head, Feng Zijian, as saying.

 Among the new South Korean cases was a pregnant woman who contracted the virus in an emergency ward that has been linked to other confirmed cases, the health ministry said.